Nine years finding the missing wires.

 Fix instrumentation before fixing UX

-The ATS funnel was at 39%.
 The team wanted to redesign screens.
-I refused scope until we could measure where users actually dropped.
+I refused scope until we could measure where users dropped.
 Instrumentation first, hypotheses second, UX changes third.
-Completion moved 39% → 65% across ~400K applications/year.

 SonarQube + semantic release as CI gates

 Code review culture had plateaued.
-I wired SonarQube and semantic release into CI so quality and versioning became structural, not cultural.
-UI bugs dropped ~60%.
-Every deploy is versioned and linked back to its Sentry release.
+Wired SonarQube and semantic release into CI so quality became structural, not cultural.

 Decisions I reversed